hendrasutanto/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 ## <a name="step-6"></a>Create Datagen Connectors for Users and Stocks

 The next step is to produce sample data using the Datagen Source connector.
-You will create three Datagen Source connectors.
+You will create two Datagen Source connectors.
 One connector will send sample customer data to **users_topic** topic, the other connector will send sample product data to **stocks_topic** topic.

 1. First, you will create the connector that will send data to **users_topic**.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Click on the **Datagen Source** icon.